 If you do cross-stitch or embroidery, there are some templates that you can work from that might spark some ideas for coming up with your own embroidered or cross-stitched tarot.
 Take a look at these designs as well.

 There is no reason to restrict yourself to working at tarot card size; anything you create can either be photographed or scanned and then reduced in size for printing onto cardstock.
 So if you want to create large-scale mixed media pieces, you should definitely do it!

 If you don't want to spend all of your time in front of your computer, then collage is a great way to go if you can't draw or paint.
 If I were doing another deck, I would likely do a collage deck.
 Once you are done creating, you can always scan the collaged cards and reprint them so the cards won't be so bulky.

 For collage, you can do what I do with my ATCs.
-Get a pack of playing cards and just paper over the hearts, clubs and spades.
-If you want a traditional tarot sized deck, you can get a blank set of tarot card backs and paste your collage pieces directly onto them.
+Get a pack of playing cards and just paper over the hearts, clubs, and spades.
+If you want a traditional tarot-sized deck, you can get a blank set of tarot card backs and paste your collage pieces directly onto them.

 Or you could even just use a packet of index cards.
-You could use a scissors to shape the edges of the cards once you were done with the collages.
+You could use scissors to shape the edges of the cards once you were done with the collages.
 Very easy.

 Take a look at the video below for some inspiration on putting together a tarot deck.
 As you can see, it doesn't need to be done with a lot of complex images.
-Even just one or two simple images that is meaningful to you can help you make a very personalized deck of images that you immediately understand.
+Even just one or two simple images that are meaningful to you can help you make a very personalized deck of images that you immediately understand.